cant-have-nice-things/boot-dot-dev-hackathon-july-2025/README.md

 You pick the activity, vibe, and duration.
 We generate a fresh, purpose-built playlist every time.
 No account.
 No shuffle chaos.
 No repeats.

-**Visit our website: [nicethings.wtf](https://nicethings.wtf)**
+**Visit our website: [nicethings.wtf](https://nicethings.wtf)** (Optional) Download the live version as a PWA mobile app

 ## 🚀 Getting Started